Kalaiz/ANU-GPA/Resources/TestingSummary.md

 - Just for the core method of Permutation class : calculatePermutation().

 ##### Items not tested:
-- The breaking point of the method,For the case in which input values are extremely unreasonable;which wont be possible.
+- The breaking point of the method,For the case in which input values are extremely unreasonable;which wont be possible.Negative values since the input of the user can be control via android layout configurations.

 #### GPA Class Test